doitintl/CloudBlaster/README.md

 1. The Lister requires you to explicitly state a project.
 It does not implicitly use your `gcloud`  default project.
 1. The Lister can be filtered (see `list-filter.yaml` file) so that specified assets are skipped when building the `asset-list.txt` file.
-1. After running the Lister, you review and manually edit the list of assets for deletion, before running the Deleter.
+1. After running the Lister, you reviewthe list of assets for deletion
+       * Manually edit it.
+       * Add a comment line `# Ready to delete` to the top
+       * If you like danger, write a script to add this comment between steps.
+       * Then run the Deleter.

 ## Instructions

 ### Prerequisites